AcademySoftwareFoundation/aswf-docker/CONTRIBUTING.md

     * Use the following release name format: `aswf/ci-NAME:X.Y` (e.g. `aswf/ci-common:1.4`)
     * Enter the release notes for that particular image
     * Click Create
-* Run a manual build in Azure on the specific tagged commit created before
+* Run a manual build in GitHub Actions on the specific tagged commit created before

 ### Automatic GitHub release creation